 3. Create a Daily To-Do List

-Setting priorities is important in the office, and infinitely more so when working from home.
+Setting priorities is important at the office and infinitely more so when working from home.
 Without a boss peering over your shoulder or colleagues to bounce ideas off of, it’s up to you to put your to-do list in order.
 It can help you stay on track and avoid feeling overwhelmed.

 Quickly jot down what needs to be done during a particular workday, then number each item in order of priority.
 When the day is done, immediately transfer anything you didn’t accomplish to the next day’s list to ensure that nothing slips through the cracks.

-You can also try some apps and tools to keep yourself on track.
-I like Teuxdeux for creating and prioritizing lists, as well as taking notes online.
-If you’d rather manage your to-do list with your smartphone, Remember the Milk works with Siri, allowing you to create lists via voice instead of typing them.
-Or, try Do it Tomorrow, available for iOS and Android.
+You can also use apps and tools to keep yourself on track.
+I like TeuxDeux for creating and prioritizing lists, as well as taking notes online.
+If you’d rather manage your to-do list with your smartphone, try Remember the Milk, which also works with Alexa, Google Assistant, and Siri to allow you to create lists via voice instead of typing them.
+Or try Do it Tomorrow, available for iOS and Android.
 It helps schedule your to-do list a day in advance so nothing goes undone – even if you can’t get to it today.

 4. Get Your Family Involved

-If you have kids at home, you need everyone’s cooperation when it concerns your career.
-Call a family meeting and explain to your children that you need to focus during work hours – and ask your spouse for a hand in keeping the kids entertained and occupied.
+If you work at home with kids, you need everyone’s cooperation.
+Call a family meeting and explain to your children that you need to focus during work hours.
+Then ask your spouse for a hand in keeping the kids entertained and occupied.
 Working from home becomes a team effort when you’re asking everyone to do their part to help you stay productive.

-But even if you don’t have kids, you may have to communicate your need for a quiet working environment to your significant other.
-If your spouse or partner works in a more traditional setting, the idea of a home office may seem casual, resulting in noise and disruptions when you’re trying to concentrate.
+Even if you don’t have kids, you may have to communicate your need for a quiet working environment to your significant other.
+If your spouse or partner works in a more traditional setting, the idea of a home office may seem casual to them, resulting in noise and disruptions when you’re trying to concentrate.
 Set ground rules for your workspace, such as knocking before coming into your office or respecting quiet time between certain hours.